nedbat/coveragepy/doc/dbschema.rst

 Database schema
 ---------------

-This is the database schema.
+This is the database schema:

-TODO: explain more.
-Readers: what needs explaining?

 .. copied_from: coverage/sqldata.py